A Bayesian Networks Approach to Operational Risk: Results

 \section{Results}

-We investigate a sort of \emph{toy model} whose number of processes is limited to $N=3$; this choice is the result of a trade-off between our need to considering a system complex enough to have a reasonable number of correlated processes and the convenience of using series longer enough to be able to carry out the average over time and still have a sufficient number of data to perform the learning of the network.
+We investigate a sort of \emph{toy model} whose number of processes is limited to $N=3$; this choice is the result of a trade-off between our need to consider a system complex enough to have a reasonable number of correlated processes and the convenience of using series long enough to be able to carry out the average over time and still have a sufficient number of data to perform the learning of the network.
 With $L=5000$ it is possible to average over $240$ steps and still have $20$ patterns left for the learning.
+The number of states for each node has been set to $n=5$ based on computational needs as well: in fact the number of states of the entire system scales exponentially with $n$ and, given a number of patterns available, the learning procedure is more accurate for a smaller number of states of the system.